EventStore/EventStore/docs/server/security/protocol-security.md

 When getting an incoming connection, the server needs to ensure if the certificate used for the connection can be trusted.
 For this to work, the server needs to know where trusted root certificates are located.

-EventStoreDB will use the default trusted root certificates location of `/etc/ssl/certs` when running on Linux only.
+KurrentDB will use the default trusted root certificates location of `/etc/ssl/certs` when running on Linux only.
 So if you are running on Windows or a platform with a different default certificates location, you'd need to explicitly tell the node to use the OS default root certificate store.
 For certificates signed by a private CA, you just provide the path to the CA certificate file (but not the filename).

 If you are running on Windows, you can also load the trusted root certificate from the Windows Certificate Store.
 The available options for configuring this are described [below](#certificate-store-windows).